Investing

 Why Markets Favor the Cannonball

-The reason lump sum wins most of the time is deceptively simple: markets go up more often than they go down.
-The S&P 500 has posted positive calendar-year returns in roughly 73% of years since 1926.
-When you DCA over 12 months, you’re essentially making a bet that the market will be cheaper on average over the next year than it is today.
-That bet loses more often than it wins—not because DCA is a bad strategy, but because the market’s long-term upward drift means waiting usually costs you money.
+The reason lump sum wins most of the time is simple: markets go up more often than they go down.
+The S&P 500 has posted positive calendar-year returns in about 74% of years since 1926.
+When you DCA over 12 months, you’re essentially betting that the market will be cheaper on average over the next year than it is today.
+That bet loses more often than it wins.
+Not because DCA is a bad strategy, but because the market’s long-term upward drift means waiting usually costs money.

 When the Wader Wins

 DCA shines in the roughly one-third of periods that include a meaningful downturn.
-If you had invested a $100,000 lump sum in the S&P 500 in October 2007, you would have watched it shrink to about $53,000 by March 2009.
+If you had invested a $100,000 lump sum in the S&P 500 at its peak in October 2007, you would of watched it shrink to about $43,000 by March 2009.
+That’s a 57% decline.
 A 12-month DCA investor starting at the same time would have bought shares at progressively lower prices, ending up with a cost basis roughly 15% lower than the lump-sum investor.
-The DCA investor didn’t dodge the crash, but they softened the blow—and more importantly, they were far less likely to panic-sell at the bottom.
+The DCA investor didn’t dodge the crash, but they softened the blow.
+And more importantly, they were far less likely to panic-sell at the bottom.

-Research from Dalbar consistently shows that the average investor underperforms the market by 3–4 percentage points per year, largely because of poorly timed buying and selling driven by emotion.
+DALBAR’s annual study of investor behavior consistently finds that average investors underperform the market, largely because of poorly timed buying and selling driven by emotion.
+In 2024, the gap was 8.5 percentage points.
+Over 20 years, the annualized drag is smaller (about 1 percentage point) but still compounds into tens of thousands of dollars on a six-figure portfolio.
 The “best” strategy is the one you’ll actually stick with through a downturn.
-A lump-sum investment you sell in a panic is worse than a DCA plan you hold through the storm.
+A lump-sum investment you sell in a panic will always be worse than a DCA plan you hold through the storm.

-The most-cited evidence in this debate comes from a 2012 Vanguard study (updated in subsequent years) that tested lump sum versus DCA across rolling periods in multiple countries.
-The findings are consistent and clear—but they also reveal important nuances that the headline number misses.
+The most-cited evidence in this debate comes from a 2012 Vanguard study (updated multiple times, most recently in 2023) that tested lump sum versus DCA across rolling periods in multiple countries.
+The findings are consistent and clear.
+But they also reveal important nuances that the headline number misses.

 The lump-sum advantage boils down to one variable: the expected return of the market versus the return on idle cash.